frankt716/hott/agda/lec01.lagda.md

 Trying to learning Agda through the [HoTTEST Summer School](https://github.com/martinescardo/HoTTEST-Summer-School).

-The $K$ axiom is not consistent with hott so we need to turn it off.
+The K axiom is not consistent with hott so we need to turn it off.
 We also need to turn off experimental features to avoid inconsistency.
 ```agda
 {-# OPTIONS --without-K --safe #-}
 ```